Blog · Review Essay · Last reviewed June 19, 2026

 That structure is why the book belongs beside The Dream Machine, From Counterculture to Cyberculture, Cyberia, Program or Be Programmed, and The Soul of a New Machine.
 It is not just a computer-history book.
 It is a book about how a subculture teaches people what machines are for.

-That matters because early hacker culture treated opacity as an offense against cognition.
+That is why early hacker culture treated opacity as an offense against cognition.
 A closed system blocked learning.
 A bureaucratic permission gate blocked discovery.
 A hidden source blocked repair.
 The ethical claim was also a cognitive claim: if people can inspect and alter the system, they can think with it instead of merely submitting to it.

 From Lab Culture to Industry